Global Design Challenge 2021

-All entries will be evaluated according to the following seven criteria.
+All entries will be evaluated according to the following six criteria.

 - Did you effectively identify relevant biological strategies applicable to your design challenge?

-- How well do you show a clear connection between a biological mechanism, process, pattern, or system, and how the design concept submitted emulate that natural model or models?
+- How well do you show a clear connection between a biological mechanism, process, pattern, or system, and how the design concept submitted emulated that natural model or models?

 - How well do you define your specific challenge/problem?

-- How well do you understand the context, design criteria, and constraints of the challenge you decided to work on?
+- How well do you understand the context, design criteria, and constraints (such as materials, timing, resources and policies) of the challenge you decided to work on?

 - What are the benefits/impacts that your design concept has on your specific challenge/problem?

-- How novel is the innovation and/or biological inspiration?
+- How novel is your innovation and/or biological inspiration?

-- If something like your design concept has already been proposed, does your solution offer significant comparative advantages or greater depth to the emulation?
+- If something like your design concept has already been proposed, is your solution more sustainable than previous solutions?
+Does it offer significant advantages or greater depth to the emulation?

-- Do your submission materials (e.g. presentation document, video, etc.) provide a clear overall description of the biomimicry process you followed?
+- Do your submission materials provide a succinct overall description of your problem statement, biomimicry process and your solution?